-3:00pm - 3:30pm PDT Virtual Waiting Room Opens

-3:30pm - 4:00pm PDT Special Fireside Chat

-Academy Award winner Alex Gibney discusses fraud in healthcare and his 2019 documentary The Inventor.
+2:00pm - 2:30pm PDT Virtual Wa iting Room Opens 2:30pm - 3:05pm PDT Breaking N lews-Wirecard A lively discussion with the reporter who has been covering Wirecard, followed by a Q&A with knowledgeable experts from the audience, including Jim Chanos and others.
+Speaker Dan McCrum, Financial Times Moderator Herb Greenberg, Pacific Square Research 3:05pm - 3:30pm PDT Interactive e Q&A and Discussion on Wirecard Participants will have the opportunity to join a breakout session with the speakers of Breaking News-Wirecard.
+3:30pm - 4:00pm PDT Special Fir eside Chat Academy Award winner Alex Gibney discusses fraud in healthcare and his 2019 documentary The Inventor.
 Participants are encouraged to watch The Inventor on HBO in advance.

-Speaker Alex Gibney, director and producer

-Moderator Frank Partnoy, University of California, Berkeley

-4:00pm - 5:30pm PDT Break

-5:30pm - 6:00pm PDT Virtual Fireside Chat on Dirty Money and the Wagon Wheel

-Director Dan Krauss explores the psychology of fraud.
+Speaker Alex Gibney, director and producer Moderator Frank Partnoy, University of California, Berkeley 4:00pm - 5:30pm PDT Break We encourage you to now watch the Wagon Wheel episode (season two, episode one) of Dirty Money on Netflix .
+5:30pm - 6:00pm PDT Virtual Fire eside Chat on Dirty Money and the Wagon Wheel Director Dan Krauss explores the psychology of fraud.
 Participants are encouraged to watch the Wagon Wheel episode of Dirty Money on Netflix in advance.

-Speaker Dan Krauss, director of Wagon Wheel (Dirty Money)

-Moderator Abbye Atkinson, University of California, Berkeley

-(End of Day 2)
+Speaker Dan Krauss, director of Wagon Wheel (Dirty Money) Moderator Abbye Atkinson, University of California, Berkeley (End of Day 2)